“It was raw Sorcery. It was perfect Sorcery.”

 • 24 Pathfinder points

-• 5 Battlemage points
+• 5 Persecutor points

 All Series Points are cumulative.
-Throughout the series, we’ll maintain a public board that shows your rank on the Battlemage track, your rank on the Pathfinder track, and your overall rank (which is determined by adding up all the points you’ve earned to date).
+Throughout the series, we’ll maintain a public board that shows your rank on the Persecutor track, your rank on the Pathfinder track, and your overall rank (which is determined by adding up all the points you’ve earned to date).

 Ties will be broken using these methods, in this order: